trustmaster/trustmaster.github.io.src/content/post/noflo_development_efficiency.md

 # Development efficiency challenges in NoFlo

 Programming with NoFlo is getting more and more smooth with every release.
-However, if you maintaining a NoFlo application is your day-to-day job you may notice some inconveniences.
+However, if maintaining a NoFlo application is your day-to-day job you may notice some inconveniences.

 ## Defining new components is slow